agntgalahad/PotHole-Detection-CNN/README.md

 # pothole-detection
 \
 ML model to detect potholes in an images.
+You can download and implement the model directly.
+\
+Libraries Used: TensorFlow, Keras
 \
 Model Used: AlexNet
 \